 Configuring a block¶

-You can create these blocks either via the UI or via Python; for example:
+You can create these blocks either via the UI or via Python.

 This block configuration is now available to be used by anyone with appropriate access to your Prefect API.
 We can use this block to build a deployment by passing its slug to the